 How to create a social media marketing strategy

 Step 1.
-Choose social media marketing goals that align to business objectives
+Choose social media marketing goals that align with business objectives

 Set S.M.A.R.T. goals